web3privacy/constitution/proposal/genesis-proposal.md

 *Web3Privacy Now* has been operating successfully for several years under a centralized governance model.
 With the ratification of our [Constitution](https://constitution.w3pn.org/), we are now transitioning to a decentralized, community-driven governance structure.

-This Genesis Proposal marks this historic transition by formally recognizing our existing active contributors as **Members** with full governance rights and transforming our informal working groups into constitutionally-recognized **Guilds**.
+This Genesis Proposal marks this historic transition by formally recognizing our existing active contributors as **Members** with full governance rights, transforming our informal working groups into constitutionally-recognized **Guilds**, and electing our first **Stewards**.
 This establishes the clear operational structures needed for our new Intentional Do-ocracy while ensuring continuity of our ongoing work.

 ## Special Bootstrap Process